HazyResearch/deepdive/doc/example-smoke.md

 }

 ```

-### <a name="Running the Example" href="#"></a> Running the Example
+### <a name="Setting Up" href="#"></a> Setting Up

-Before running the example make sure DeepDive has been properly [installed](http://deepdive.stanford.edu/doc/basics/installation.html), and the necessary files (app.ddlog, db.url, and deepdive.conf) and directory (input/) that are associated with this example are stored in the current working directory.
-Input directory should have data files (friends.tsv  person_has_cancer.tsv  person_smokes.tsv  person.tsv).
+Before running the example, please check that DeepDive has been properly [installed](http://deepdive.stanford.edu/doc/basics/installation.html) and the necessary files (app.ddlog, db.url, and deepdive.conf) and directory (input/) that are associated with this example are stored in the current working directory.
+Input directory should have data files (friends.tsv, person_has_cancer.tsv, person_smokes.tsv, and person.tsv).
 In order to use DeepDive a database instance must be running to accept requests, and the database location must be specified in the db.url.
 You can refer to the detailed [walkthrough](http://deepdive.stanford.edu/doc/basics/walkthrough/walkthrough.html) to setup the environemnt.

+### <a name="Running" href="#"></a> Running

-We first have to compile the code using the following command.
+Now you are ready to run the example.
+First, you have to compile the code using the following command.
 ```bash
 deepdive compile
 ```